restinthemiddle/restinthemiddle/README.md

 +-----------------+         +-----------------+         +-----------------+
 ```

 But there are cases where it makes sense to place it between your browser and the application.
-For example you could want to add custom headers to every request (kind of an off-label use, because no logging is needed):
+For example, you could want to add custom headers to every request (kind of off-label use, because no logging is needed):

 ```text
 +-----------------+         +-----------------+         +-----------------+